3loi/NaturalVoices/README.md

 ---------------------------

-For an example on how to open and show the meta-data there please open the 'code/example_demo.ipynb'.
-Each file inside the directories is a pickle file that can be loaded in Python using the following code:
+For an example on how to open and show the meta-data please open the 'code/example_demo.ipynb' file.
+In summary: Each file inside the directories is a pickle file that can be loaded in Python using the following code:

 ```
 def load_pickle(file_path):